Codecademy/Codecademy_WebDev-Study-Group_2025/events/2025/March/CSSBattleRecreateAUIComponent/EVENT_INFO.md

 # CSS Battle – Recreate a UI Component! 🎨🔥

+## 📢 Event Overview

-Welcome to the **CSS Battle - Recreate a UI Component! 🚀 This session was designed to challenge your CSS skills by recreating a UI component from scratch.
+Welcome to the **CSS Battle - Recreate a UI Component!** 🚀 This session was designed to challenge your CSS skills by recreating a UI component from scratch.
 It's a great way to refine your front-end abilities, improve attention to detail, and practice writing clean and efficient CSS!

 ## 📌 Challenge Details